-The overarching goals of the NASA Land-Cover and Land-Use Change (LCLUC) project are to establish a research transect along the Eurasia Arctic bioclimate gradient to examine the interactions between sea-ice, climate, permafrost and the social ecological systems of the region.
-The project is using remote-sensing technologies to examine how the terrain and anthropogenic factors of reindeer herding and resource development, combined with the climate variations on the Yamal Peninsula, affect the spatial and temporal patterns of permafrost and vegetation change and how those changes are in turn affecting traditional herding by indigenous people of the region.
-The Eurasia Arctic Transect traverses the five Arctic bioclimate subzones of the Yamal Peninsula and Franz Josef Land of Russia and offers a maritime comparison to the the more continental North America Arctic Transect.
-The work is also part of the Northern Eurasia Earth Science Partnership Initiative (NEESPI).
-It addresses the NEESPI science questions regarding local and hemispheric effects of anthropogenic changes to land use and climate in northern Eurasia.
+This NASA Land-Cover and Land-Use Change (LCLUC) project undertakes a synthesis of remote-sensing studies, ground observations and modeling to understand the social-ecological consequences of climate change and resource development on the Yamal Peninsula, Russia and relevance to the circumpolar Arctic.
+As part of the study, a research transect has been established along the Eurasia Arctic bioclimate gradient to examine the interactions between sea-ice, climate, permafrost and the social ecological systems of the region.
+Remote-sensing technologies are providing insights into how the terrain and anthropogenic factors of reindeer herding and resource development, combined with the climate variations on the Yamal Peninsula, affect the spatial and temporal patterns of permafrost and vegetation change and how those changes are in turn affecting traditional herding by indigenous people of the region.

 Recent Publications & Workshops

 The 2011 Expedition to Kharp, Southern Yamal Peninsula Region, Russia

 2010 Expedition to Krenkel Station, Hayes Island, Franz Josef Land, Russia

 The 2009 Yamal Expedition to Ostrov Belyy and Kharp, Yamal Region, Russia